 There's a total of 134 large-scale shots, which is about 20% of the total number of clips.
 We have noted before that good HDVDs tend to have large-scale shots that run between 20% and 40% of total clips.

 All this suggests that this Bruckner Symphony No. 8 has only a mild case of DVDitis.
 It appears Cosel was trying to make a hybrid video that would be reasonably acceptable as a DVD or HDVD even though it would not receive the highest grade in either format.
-I should also note that even though there was no jutter, the video indulges in more aggressive and brain-taxing panning and zooming than I like.
+So the video indulges in more aggressive and brain-taxing panning and zooming than I like.

 The sound recording is excellent.
 I was able to hear all the sections and instruments playing individually and in unison most of the time.
 The harp solos are gorgeous, the string pizzicato passages clear, and I could hear the softest tones on the tympani well.
 The video tracks well to the score: what you see tends to also be present in the sound recording and vice versa.